R Count the Number of Occurrences in a Column using dplyr

 Prerequisites

-You will need some prerequisites to follow this tutorial on counting unique values and occurrences in a column in R. First, ensure that you have R installed on your system.
+Here is what you need to know to follow this tutorial on counting unique values and occurrences in a column in R. First, ensure that you have R installed on your system.
 Using the latest stable version of R is recommended to benefit from its updated features and security enhancements.
 If you prefer a more user-friendly environment for R programming, consider installing RStudio, a popular integrated development environment (IDE) that provides a range of powerful tools and features.

 To perform the operations covered in this tutorial, you must also install the dplyr package.
 This versatile package offers a wide range of data manipulation and analysis functions, making it an essential tool for working with data frames in R. If you still need to install the dplyr package, you can easily do so by running the command install.packages("dplyr") in your R console.